Park & Ride

 A Park & Ride is a place where people can park to ride the bus, carpool or vanpool.
-“Local” Park & Rides, served by Chapel Hill Transit, require a permit to help pay for the free transit system, whereas “Regional” Park & Rides, served by Triangle Transit, are free to park.
+“Local” Park & Rides, served by Chapel Hill Transit, require a permit to help pay for the free transit system, whereas “Regional” Park & Rides, served by GoTriangle, are free to park.

+Chapel Hill Transit serves local Park & Ride lots, which are owned by either UNC or the Town of Chapel Hill.
+Only UNC employees and students may purchase a UNC permit, but anyone may purchase a Town permit.
 UNC permits are honored in all Park & Ride lots; Town permits are only valid in Town Park & Ride lots.
 UNC permits are available for the day, week, semester or year.
 Annual UNC permits may only be purchased upon joining the Commuter Alternative Program (CAP).

 UNC Park & Ride permits are valid in all Park & Ride lots on a first-come, first-served basis.
 UNC Park & Ride lots may only be used by commuters (not living on campus) who are taking transit to access their work site or classroom.
 UNC Park & Ride lots are not intended for prime parking to access adjacent buildings or to store vehicles overnight.
 UNC Park & Ride permit eligibility is verified and any ineligible registrants will be notified to return their permit to the parking office.

-Triangle Transit provides free Park & Ride lots along their bus routes for all riders!
-Some lots are shared with businesses, so make sure you park in the designated area.
-Commuters coming from the Pittsboro area can also park for free at Lowe’s, just off 15-501 South, to catch Chatham Transit’s Pittsboro Express (PX).
+GoTriangle and PART provide free Park & Ride lots along their bus routes for all riders!
+No permit is needed for the lots, however some lots are shared with businesses, so be sure to park in the designated area.
+Commuters coming from the Pittsboro area can park for free at Lowe’s, just off US 15-501 South, to catch the Chatham Transit Express (CT).

 Commuting employees and students (living outside of the Chapel Hill Transit service area) may qualify for a free GoPass to ride Triangle Transit or a free PX Annual Pass for use only on the PX route.